 A few of the Noir guys.
 Images on left screenshots by me.
 Right image from IMDb.

 Actors like Humphrey Bogart, Richard Widmark, Dick Powell and Robert Mitchum played some of the best remembered Noir male characters.
 These performances remain powerful when viewed today.
-My favourites from the Noir guys are Philip Marlowe (Dick Powell)in Farewell My Lovely, Raven(Alan Ladd) from This Gun For Hire, Bradford Galt (Mark Stevens)in The Dark Corner, Jim(Robert Ryan) in On Dangerous Ground, Sam(Van Heflin) in The Strange Love Of Martha Ivers, Walter Brown (Charles McGraw) in The Narrow Margin, Dave Bannion (Glenn Ford) in The Big Heat, Skip McCoy (Richard Widmark) in Pickup On South Street and Frank Chambers (John Garfield) in The Postman Always Rings Twice.
+My favourites from the Noir guys are Philip Marlowe (Dick Powell)in Murder, My Sweet; Raven(Alan Ladd) from This Gun For Hire; Bradford Galt (Mark Stevens)in The Dark Corner; Jim(Robert Ryan) in On Dangerous Ground; Sam(Van Heflin) in The Strange Love Of Martha Ivers; Walter Brown (Charles McGraw) in The Narrow Margin; Dave Bannion (Glenn Ford) in The Big Heat; Skip McCoy (Richard Widmark) in Pickup On South Street and Frank Chambers (John Garfield) in The Postman Always Rings Twice.

 Despite being made in an era when films were heavily censored, Noir films contain images and dialogue that make me sit up and go “did I really just see or hear that?”
 These films are often very violent without graphically depicting violent acts, as most of what we see is implied, but the violence still packs a punch for the viewer.
 These films also contain dialogue or shared glances between characters that leave you in no doubt as to the meaning, be that implied meaning sexual or violent.
 These films were about as risque and daring as you could get in mainstream cinema at the time.
 The fact that they retain their shock value and impact is a credit to all involved in putting these films together.

-When you mention Noir, I will bet that most people automatically associate that word with American cinema, and while it’s true that the majority of Noir films were predominantly American, there were also many fantastic Noir films made outside of the USA as well.
+When you mention Noir, I will bet that most people automatically associate that word with American cinema, and while it’s true that the majority of Noir films are predominantly American, there are also many fantastic Noir films which were made outside of the USA as well.
 I’ve already mentioned that the French made many fantastic Noir flicks.
-Akira Kurosawa’s Japanese Noir Stray Dog (1949) is one of the best in the genre.
-The first screen adaptation of The Postman Always Rings Twice was the brilliant Italian Noir Ossessione(1943).
+Akira Kurosawa’s Japanese Noir Stray Dog (1949) is one of the best in the genre, while the first screen adaptation of The Postman Always Rings Twice was the brilliant Italian Noir Ossessione(1943).

 There are also many Noir treasures to be found in British cinema.
-Films including: The Long Memory, The October Man, Night And The City, Odd Man Out, Cast A Dark Shadow and Brighton Rock.
+Films including The Long Memory, They Made Me A Fugitive, The October Man, Night And The City, Odd Man Out, Cast A Dark Shadow and Brighton Rock.
 My favourite of these is The Long Memory, which sees John Mills playing against type as a tough, embittered man wrongly accused of murder.
-I also love Daybreak, Pool Of London, It Always Rains On Sunday and Hell Is A City.
+Some other good ones are Daybreak, Pool Of London, It Always Rains On Sunday and Hell Is A City.

 Noir slowly began to wind down towards the end of the 1950’s.
 But it enjoyed a revival in the 1980’s, with the release of the much more sexually explicit Noir film Body Heat.
 In this film, Kathleen Turner plays Mattie, the sultry femme fatale leading the lovestruck William Hurt into her trap.
 Sex is Mattie’s weapon and she is in complete control of her situation.
 I consider this to be the best Noir film made outside of the 1940’s and 1950’s.
 Kathleen is up there with Lana, Barbara, Jane and Rita for me.

 In more recent years Noir films such as Basic Instinct, The Last Seduction, Femme Fatale,Sin City: A Dame To Kill For and LA Confidential have come along.
-Hopefully people who like these particular flicks, characters, and the look of these films, will now go and check out Noir titles from the 1940’s and 1950’s.
-It would be a real shame if they didn’t, because they will be missing out on so many superb films and performances.
+It’s clear filmmakers and audiences still have a taste for Film Noir.
+Hopefully people who like these modern Noir flicks, characters, and the overall look of these films, will now go and check out Noir films from the 1940’s and 1950’s.
+It would be a real shame if they don’t, as they will be missing out on so many superb films and performances.

-10 of my favourite Noir films are: Murder, My Sweet (Dick Powell version),Phantom Lady, Double Indemnity, Pickup On South Street, Le Jour Se Leve, The Big Heat, The Narrow Margin, Detour, Kiss Me Deadly and The Long Memory.
+10 of my favourite Noir films are Murder, My Sweet (Dick Powell version),Cry Of The City, Double Indemnity, Pickup On South Street, Le Jour Se Leve, They Made Me A Fugitive, The Narrow Margin, Detour, Kiss Me Deadly and The Long Memory.

 My favourite decade for Noir?
 Without a doubt it has to be the 1940’s.
 When I hear the word Noir, I immediately think of black and white images, of smoke filled rooms where the light catches the shadows on the blinds, which in turn cast long dark shadows.
 This decade has so many films that I think are amongst the best of the genre.
 For me just the word Noir is enough to conjure up images of world weary detectives, cynical people trying to make it from one day to the next, and of women whose greatest weapon is themselves.
 The 1940’s Noir films capture all of this to a tee.

 My favourite Noir actor?
 It’s got to be Dick Powell.
 I think he suited these films perfectly.
-His appearance in these films also ensured he got a nice career change.
+His appearance in these films also ensured he got a nice career change as he moved away from musicals and proved his dramatic acting ability.
+As much as I adore Bogie as Philip Marlowe, it is Dick Powell who I consider to be the best screen version of Raymond Chandler’s most famous private detective.
+Both the film Murder, My Sweet(1944) and Dick Powell’s performance in it are so underrated.

 My favourite Noir actress?
-A tie between Jean Peters and Barbara Stanwyck.
-They were both perfect as tough and sultry dames.
-I also love Lana Turner in The Postman Always Rings Twice.
+Jean Peters, Marie Windsor and Barbara Stanwyck.
+They were perfect as tough and sultry dames.
+I also love Lana Turner and Rita Hayworth.

 Do you love Noir too?
 Please share your thoughts below.
 What are your favourite Noir films?
 Who are your favourite Noir characters?